 This article is a part of my Melanin Arts series, which is dedicated to the achievements and contributions of artistic people of color.

 Lillian Randolph was born Castello Randolph in Knoxville, Tennessee on December 14, 1898.
-She and her sister Amanda Randolph, another famous black actress, were the products of a preacher and a school teacher.
+She and her sister Amanda Randolph, who also became a famous actress, were the products of a preacher and a school teacher.
 Her family hailed from Ohio, and she began her career on the radio circuits in Cleveland and Detroit.

 Her talent was immediately visible to show business insiders, so in a bid to make her more employable in the entertainment business of the day, she was given a course in "racial dialect."